LOOK: Can you spot a familiar face in our Chesterfield fans gallery?

-They watched their side fall to a 4-2 defeat at home to Bradford City in the Checkatrade Trophy.
+Chesterfield fans watched their side claim a battling 0-0 draw at home to Coventry at the weekend.

+The point was enough to see them climb off the foot of the League Two table.

-Take a look at our gallery and see if you can spot a familiar face.
+Take a look at our gallery and see if you can spot someone you know.

-They watched their side fall to a 4-2 defeat at home to Bradford City in the Checkatrade Trophy.
+Chesterfield fans watched their side claim a battling 0-0 draw at home to Coventry at the weekend.

+The point was enough to see them climb off the foot of the League Two table.

-Take a look at our gallery and see if you can spot a familiar face.
+Take a look at our gallery and see if you can spot someone you know.

 Almost Done!